BWallyn/BWallyn/README.md

 My projects to check:
 - NYC-taxi: Predict the duration of the trip.
 Use of MLOps technics, Machine Learning, Data Science, Dashboard
+- Velib-prediction (WIP): Predict the number of available bikes at each station in Paris

 <!--
 **BWallyn/BWallyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.